 Each domain covers a different disease or topic in the project.
 The groups are responsible for interpreting the data to improve clinical care, and also undertake complementary research, including medical, computational and social research.

-Up to three places are reserved for the representatives of the Participant Panel and they contribute and vote as any other member of the GeCIP Board.
+The GeCIP Board oversees the operation of GeCIP and includes representatives from GeCIP funders and the GeCIP domains.
+Up to three places on the GeCIP Board are reserved for the representatives of the Participant Panel and they contribute and vote as any other member of the GeCIP Board.
 The individual Participant Panel representatives are free to rotate attendance at the GeCIP Board according to their availability.

 Professor Dame Kay Davies – Chair

 University of Oxford

 Professor Dame Kay Davies is the Dr Lee’s Professor of Anatomy and Associate Head, Development, Impact and Equality, Medical Sciences Division, University of Oxford.
 Her research interests cover the molecular analysis of neuromuscular and neurological disease, particular Duchenne muscular dystrophy (DMD).
 She has an active interest in the ethical implications of genetics research and the public understanding of science.

 She has considerable experience of biotechnology companies as a conduit for translating the results of experimental science into new therapeutics and diagnostics.
 She is a founding editor of “Human Molecular Genetics” and a founding fellow of the UK Academy of Medical Sciences.
 She is a Fellow of the Royal Society and a Member of the European Molecular Biology Organization (HUGO).
 She has been a Governor of the Wellcome Trust since 2008 and became Deputy Chairman in October 2013.
 She was made Dame Commander of the British Empire for services to science in 2008.

 Professor Sue Hill OBE